vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Interface/Scene View/Deep Selection.md

 ### NSelection

 I have authored a package called [NSelection](https://github.com/vertxxyz/NSelection) that helps with selecting troublesome items in the Scene view.
-Once installed, press <kbd>Ctrl+Right-Mouse</kbd> in the Scene view to get a list of objects that are beneath the cursor.
+Once installed, press <kbd>Ctrl</kbd> while right-clicking in the Scene view to get a list of objects that are beneath the cursor.

 ![NSelection](https://vertx.xyz/Images/NSelection/nSelection4.gif)